It Can’t Get Much Easier Than This

-Through trial and error, I’ve found that the best way to lose detail and paint more loosely is to squint at a scene and view it as three distinct values: light, middle and dark.
+Through trial and error, you may have already found that the best way to lose detail and paint more loosely is to squint at a scene and view it as three distinct values: light, middle and dark.
+These three divisions of light are what a value study is all about.

-When I squint at the scene, I see the sky, the light-struck area of the casino and tents, and the rocky shore as light, so they remain the white of the paper.
+When you squint at the scene, you see the sky, the light-struck area of the casino and tents, and the rocky shore as light, so they remain the white of the paper.
 There are many opportunities for lost edges in this large shape.
-The trap in this first stage of the value study lies in the fact that there’s a white casino, a sunny day and white boats in the water; however, the white boats and half of the white casino building are in shadow, so they need to be included in the first middle-value wash.
+The trap in this first stage of the value study lies in the fact that there’s a white casino, a sunny day and white boats in the water.
+However, the white boats and half of the white casino building are in shadow, so they need to be included in the first middle-value wash.

-When it’s time to add the dark values, I begin with the boats to make them reappear.
-Next, I separate the pier from the water with the darks underneath it and its reflection.
+When it’s time to add the dark values, begin with the boats to make them reappear.
+Next, separate the pier from the water with the darks underneath it and its reflection.
 A few windows, palm trees and flags finish off the little details for interest.
+Look how much can be accomplished in just three steps.
+And really sit back and consider how compelling light, middle tone, and dark are for a composition.
+Powerful, right?

 Try This at Home